jchambers/fast-uuid/README.md

 }
 ```

-This implementation does away with the string concatenation (and string allocation entirely).
+This implementation does away with the string concatenation (and resulting string allocation) entirely.
 The obvious gains are gone, but we might still be able to improve the situation by using a more application-specific parser than `Long#parseLong(String, int, int, int)`.
 As it turns out, using an application-specific parser makes a surprisingly significant difference.
 In benchmarks, a specialized parser is about six times faster than the Java 9 implementation of `UUID#fromString(String)`.

 | Benchmark                          | Throughput                                |
 |------------------------------------|-------------------------------------------|